PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/docs/05_vrf_l3vpn - DROPPED.md

-# Step 05 – VRF and L3VPN Configuration
+# Step 05 - VRF and L3VPN Configuration

-This step defines VRFs on PE routers, assigns interfaces to VRFs, configures route distinguishers and route targets, and connects each site into the L3VPN.
+This (unfinished) step defines VRFs on PE routers, assigns interfaces to VRFs, configures route distinguishers and route targets, and connects each site into the L3VPN.
 A sham-link is also configured for intra-VRF OSPF continuity between sites.

 # NOTE:
 * This step has been removed due to lab limitations.